renedeanda/hn.makr.io/README.md

 # hn.makr.io

-This repository is part of the **[Makr.io](https://makr.io)** collection—a set of 15 Next.js projects I created with a little help from AI.
+This repository is part of the **[Makr.io](https://makr.io)** collection—a set of 15 Next.js projects I created with the help of AI tools, primarily **Claude.ai** and **ChatGPT**.
 Whether you're here to learn, reuse, or just explore, I hope you find value in these projects!

 ## Overview

 **[hn.makr.io](https://hn.makr.io)** is a Next.js app designed to pull in and display data from Hacker News.
-It’s lightweight, fast, and AI-assisted, meaning it was built with a mix of coding and automated code generation, perfect for anyone curious about combining AI with Next.js development.
+It’s lightweight, fast, and AI-assisted, built with a mix of coding and automated code generation, perfect for anyone curious about combining AI with Next.js development.

 ## Features

 - **Live Data Fetching** from Hacker News
 - **Customizable Layouts** using React components
 - **Fully Responsive** for a seamless experience on any device
-- **Reusable Components** that you can pick and adapt for any other projects
+- **Reusable Components** that you can pick and adapt for other projects

 ## Getting Started